-If you are stuck for what to add to your display, please see CAPT's additional materials with morning accidents and prevention.
+If you are stuck for what to add to your display, please see CAPT's additional materials.
 You could also check out the Child Safety Week display pack in their online shop www.capt.org.uk/shop - it's an easy way to create a colourful display.